Help Center/ Virtual Private Cloud/ User Guide/ Access Control/ Security Group/ Security Group and Security Group Rule Overview

 Each security group can have both inbound and outbound rules.
 You need to specify the source, port, and protocol for each inbound rule and specify the destination, port, and protocol for each outbound rule to control the inbound and outbound traffic to and from the instances in the security group.
 As shown in Figure 1, you have a VPC (VPC-A) with a subnet (Subnet-A) in region A. An ECS (ECS-A) is running in Subnet-A and associated with security group Sg-A.

 • Security group Sg-A has a custom inbound rule to allow ICMP traffic to ECS-A from your PC over all ports.
-However, the security group does not contain rules that allow SSH traffic to ECS-A so you cannot remotely log in to ECS-A from your PC.
+However, the security group does not have rules that allow SSH traffic to ECS-A so you cannot remotely log in to ECS-A from your PC.

 • If ECS-A needs to access the Internet through an EIP, the outbound rule of Sg-A must allow all traffic from ECS-A to the Internet.

-Figure 1 Security group architecture
+Figure 1 A security group architecture

 You can use security groups free of charge.

-Security Group Rules
+What Are Security Group Rules?

 • Inbound rules: control traffic to the instances in a security group.